dcunited001/dcunited001.github.io/_posts/2018-01-25-caelis-ruissent-avoiding-the-engineered-collapse.md

 ICE and they shall be buried alive, upside down.
 Not even memory of their identity shall remain.

 But please, keep in mind, not all banking family's are the same.
 No, one profits at the demise of others.
-There is vicious competition among the illuminati elite.
-AND NO "BANKING FAMILY" IS NOT A CODE PHRASE FOR JEWS, TATIANA.
+There is vicious competition among the illuminati elite. *AND, NO, "BANKING FAMILY" IS NOT A CODE PHRASE FOR JEWS, TATIANA.*